Mobile Phone Radiation Protection: Phone Scam Overview

 Regardless of this, some people still have concerns about the effects of continuous cell phone use.
 Phone scammers have taken this fear and turned into a lucrative business for themselves by calling and offering protection against the non-ionizing energy that mobile phones give off.

-The cell phone radiation scam typically starts with a phone call.
+The mobile phone radiation protection phone scam typically starts with a call.
 The caller will pitch you with misinformation about the correlation between cell phone radiation and brain cancer.

 It is the intent of the scammers to scare you and then offer you a solution to your newfound fears.
 The solutions will usually come in the form of poorly made products that guarantee to protect you from the radiation your phone gives off.